gleam-lang/website/cheatsheets/gleam-for-php-users.md

 In Gleam, `let` and `=` can be used for pattern matching, but you'll get compile errors if there's a type mismatch, and a runtime error if there's a value mismatch.
-For assertions, the equivalent `assert` keyword is preferred.
+For assertions, the equivalent `let assert` keyword is preferred.

 ```gleam